-Disruption does not destroy market share — it transfers it.
-And right now, the transfer is happening in slow motion, plain sight, and most brands are too distracted by fear to position themselves to receive it.
+Disruption rarely destroys market share.
+It transfers it.
+The transfer is happening right now, in slow motion, in plain view, and most brands are too rattled to position for the receiving end.

 The Structural Shift Nobody Is Talking About